lubianat/tiokhin2020/notes_by_lubiana.md

 I will implement it ussing the [assertthat package](https://cran.r-project.org/web/packages/assertthat/index.html).

+evolution : Should be 0 or 1.
+(See note on Step 0 about boolean arguments).

 lifespan : Positive integer.
-Lets set  a minimum of 500 and a maximum of 50 000 as reasonable max and minimum.
+Let's set  a minimum of 500 and a maximum of 50 000 as reasonable max and minimum.